GoPlausible/.github/profile/algorand-x402-guide/README.md

 ## Introduction

-The x402 protocol has been extended to support Algorand Virtual Machine (AVM), enabling payment verification and settlement on Algorand networks (both mainnet and testnet).
+By collaboration between Algorand Foundation and GoPlausible, The x402 protocol has been extended to support Algorand Virtual Machine (AVM), enabling payment verification and settlement on Algorand networks (both mainnet and testnet).
 This implementation follows the `exact` payment scheme pattern established for EVM and SVM networks, providing a consistent developer experience across all supported blockchains.

 Key features of the Algorand implementation:

-- **Native Protocol Features**: Leverages Algorand's lease field for PaymentRequirements attestation and binding transactions to payment requirements
+- **Native Protocol Features**: Uses Algorand's native transaction capabilities for flexible, secure and efficient payments.
 - **Fee Abstraction**: Supports fee delegation through atomic transaction groups
 - **Asset Support**: Handles both ALGO and Algorand Standard Assets (ASAs)
 - **Fast Finality**: Benefits from Algorand's sub-5 second transaction finality